Sravya514/2601050100_MTech_CTA/CO1/BooksBinarySearch/README.md

    * **Search Right:** If the target is larger than the value at `mid`, the book must be in the right half.
 Update the `low` pointer to `mid + 1`.
 3. **Not Found:** If the loop concludes without finding the target, return `-1` to indicate the book is not in the library.

-## Usage

-When the script is executed, it prompts the user with:

-What book do you want to find:

-The user must enter an integer.
-The program then prints the index position of the book if it is found.
-Otherwise, it displays a **book not found** message.

 ## Input and Output